Anastasia Volochkova: Bolshoi Ballet: 1998–2000

-From 1998 to 2000, Volochkova danced as a soloist with the Bolshoi Ballet at the Bolshoi Theatre in Moscow, guided by Ekaterina Maximova.
+From 1998 to 2000, Volochkova danced as leading soloist with the Bolshoi Ballet at the Bolshoi Theatre in Moscow, guided by Ekaterina Maximova.
 Volochkova performed in productions of Giselle, La Bayadère, Raymonda, Russian Hamlet, Swan Lake and The Sleeping Beauty, touring throughout Europe as well.
 Additionally, she also headlined a performance at the Kennedy Center in Washington, D.C., the USA.
 In 2001, Yury Grigorovich personally invited her to return to the Bolshoi Ballet to dance the double-role of Odette-Odile in Swan Lake at the Bolshoi Theatre, for which Volochkova was awarded the prestigious Prix Benois de la Danse in 2002.
 In the same year, she was also awarded with the title of Honoured Artist of Russia.

 After various disagreements with the Bolshoi Ballet over the years, Volochkova's contract was terminated in 2003.
 It became a major news story worldwide as it was reported that the Bolshoi Ballet had dismissed her for being too tall and heavy.
 A Moscow court ruled that the Bolshoi Ballet had to reinstate Volochkova immediately and awarded her thousands of US dollars in back pay and damages.
 Although the Bolshoi Ballet is officially Volochkova's employer, she has not been offered a single role by the company since 2004.

 On being fired by the Bolshoi Ballet, Volochkova has said: "At that time, I was not dancing either at the Mariinsky or the Bolshoi, and I knew that I had two options - the first was to be afraid of the world of ballet, and the second was to create something new and unusual that would let me stand in front of an audience of my own, independently.
 I wanted to be a ballerina by my own right and to create in my own name."